-Alcohol addiction is characterized by loss of control over drinking, feeling consumed by thoughts and behaviors around drinking, tolerance to alcohol (needing more for the same effect) and/or withdrawal symptoms, according to the National Institute on Alcohol Abuse and Alcoholism.
-The causes of alcoholism are social, genetic, psychological and physiological.
-Alcohol abuse often results in failure to fulfill major obligations at work, school or home; social and legal problems; and/or drinking in hazardous situations.1 In the U.S., the most recent data indicate an estimated 15.1 million people aged 12 and older had an alcohol use disorder (AUD), 65.3 million were past-month binge drinkers, and 16.3 million were heavy alcohol users.2
+The causes of alcoholism are social, psychological and physiological and genetics play an important role.
+Alcohol abuse often results in failure to fulfill major obligations.
+These could be at work, school or home.
+Addiction may also lead to social and legal problems or drinking in hazardous situations.
+In the United States an estimated 15.1 million people aged 12 and older had an alcohol use disorder.
+There were 65.3 million who reported drinking in the past month, and 16.3 million were heavy alcohol users.

 What Makes Alcohol Addictive?

-Ethanol, the primary chemical in alcohol, causes changes in the brain that make people addicted to alcohol.
+Ethanol is the primary chemical in alcohol.
+Ethanol causes changes in the brain that make people addicted to alcohol.
 Drinking alcohol temporarily increases production of the feel-good brain chemicals dopamine and serotonin.
-It also inhibits a brain chemical called glutamate, which produces a feeling of calmness.3 The brain compensates for alcohol’s depressant effects by increasing the activity of excitatory chemicals in an attempt to function normally.4
+Ethanol also inhibits a brain chemical called glutamate.
+This produces a feeling of calmness.
+The brain compensates for alcohol’s effects by increasing the activity of chemicals in an attempt to function normally.

-When you drink alcohol on a regular basis, the brain adapts to the presence of alcohol and greater amounts are required to feel good.
+When a person drinks alcohol on a regular basis, the brain adapts to the presence of alcohol.
+It then takes greater amounts to feel good.
 This is called tolerance.
-If a long-term heavy drinker stops drinking suddenly, the brain is forced to readjust, resulting in alcohol withdrawal symptoms.
-These troubling and potentially life-threatening symptoms often lead to relapse.5
+If a long-term heavy drinker stops drinking, the brain is forced to readjust.
+This may result in alcohol withdrawal symptoms.
+These troubling and life-threatening symptoms often lead to relapse.

 The Role of GABA in Alcohol Addiction

-Gamma-aminobutyric acid (GABA) is the brain chemical responsible for alcohol’s sedative and calming effects.
+GABA is the brain chemical responsible for alcohol’s sedative and calming effects.
 Alcohol is a depressant that binds to GABA-A receptors, resulting in increased sedative side effects.
 The exact mechanism of ethanol actions on GABA-A receptors is unclear.
-In mouse studies, these receptors appeared to play a role in the rewarding, motor-impairing and sedative effects of ethanol.6 Scientists believe long-term alcohol abuse forces the GABA-A receptor to become less sensitive, which leads to some of the common side effects of alcoholism.
+In mouse studies, these receptors appeared to play a role in the rewarding, motor-impairing and sedative effects of ethanol.
+Scientists believe long-term alcohol abuse forces the GABA-A receptor to become less sensitive.
+This leads to some of the common side effects of alcoholism.

 The Science Behind Alcoholism

-A study published in 2013 found that chronic alcohol exposure shifted behavior control away from the prefrontal cortex, an area of the brain involved in decision-making and control of emotions.
-When this occurred, responsibility shifted to the dorsal striatum, an area of the brain thought to play a key role in motivation and habit formation.
-Past studies have shown that people with alcoholism have problems with skills mediated by the prefrontal cortex such as impulse control.
-Researchers theorize that the shift to increased striatal control over behavior could be a critical step in the progression of alcoholism.7
+A study published in 2013 found alcohol exposure shifts control away from the prefrontal cortex.
+This isthe area of the brain involved in decision-making and control of emotions.
+Responsibility shifts to the dorsal striatum.
+This area of the brain controls motivation and habit formation.
+Past studies have shown that alcoholism and problems with skills like impulse control go hand in hand.

 Alcohol and Endorphins

-Using PET imaging, researchers at the Ernest Gallo Clinic and Research Center at the University of California, San Francisco (UCSF) studied 25 subjects.
+Using PET imaging, researchers studied 25 subjects.
 Thirteen individuals drank heavily and 12 drank moderately.
-Regardless of the amount subjects drank, researchers detected endorphins being released in the brain in response to alcohol consumption, although the impact was more pronounced in heavy drinkers.
-The amount of endorphins being released in the brain’s orbitofrontal cortex was linked to a higher degree of feeling intoxicated.
-“This indicates that the brains of heavy or problem drinkers are changed in a way that makes them more likely to find alcohol pleasant, and may be a clue to how problem drinking develops in the first place,” said Jennifer Mitchell, PhD, clinical project director at the Gallo Center and an adjunct assistant professor of neurology at UCSF.10,11
+They detected endorphins being released in response to alcohol consumption.
+The impact was more pronounced in heavy drinkers.
+The amount of endorphins being released in the brain was linked to a higher degree of feeling intoxicated.
+“This indicates that the brains of heavy or problem drinkers are changed in a way that makes them more likely to find alcohol pleasant, and may be a clue to how problem drinking develops in the first place,” said Jennifer Mitchell, PhD, assistant professor of neurology at UCSF.

 How Addictive Is Alcohol?

-The following set of criteria can be used to determine how addictive specific drugs are:12
+The following set of criteria can be used to determine how addictive specific drugs are:

 - Withdrawal: Presence and severity of withdrawal symptoms.

-- Reinforcement: A measure in human and animal tests of the substance’s ability to cause users to take it repeatedly, and in preference to other substances.
+- Reinforcement: A measure in human and animal tests of the substance’s ability to cause users to take it repeatedly

 - Tolerance: The amount of a substance needed to satisfy increasing cravings for it, and the level of stable need that is eventually reached.

-- Intoxication: Although it is not typically included as a measure of addiction, intoxication level can be associated with addiction and increases the personal and social damage.11
+- Intoxication: Intoxication level can be associated with addiction and increases the personal and social damage.

 - Withdrawal: Six